Cactus of Peace: A Potted Plant or a Potty Decision?

 The GC then moved on to the opponent’s evidence of use.
 They ruled as follows:

 i) the two elements of the opponent’s figurative mark (the word cactus and the stylised cactus device) convey the same semantic content.
-It followed that the use of the cactus device on its own (without the word cactus) would be equated by the relevant consumer to the use of the whole (word/device) combination mark.
+It followed that using the cactus device on its own (without the word cactus) would be equated by the relevant consumer to the use of the whole (word/device) combination mark.
 The Cactus SA’s use of just the stylised cactus device did not alter the distinctive character of the entire combination mark.

 ii) where an earlier word mark (such as CACTUS) is also a company name (as in Cactus SA), it is possible for the company name to be used as a trade mark.